Skip to main content

 The AgentProxy is contained within the SMANetCom environment and is installed automatically when the core SMA OpCon component is installed.

-The AgentProxy uses the new SMANetCom Rest-API module and provides the communications link between OpCon and the GuideWire Rest-API.
-Currently, there is a one to one relationship between an OpCon environment and a GuideWire application, meaning a separate AgentProxy instance would need to be configured for each GuideWire application environment.
+The AgentProxy uses the SMANetCom REST API module and provides the communications link between OpCon and the GuideWire REST API.
+Currently, there is a one-to-one relationship between an OpCon environment and a GuideWire application, meaning a separate AgentProxy instance must be configured for each GuideWire application environment.

 Authentication